Quantum coherent microwave-optical transduction using high overtone bulk acoustic resonances: Description of the device

 This section presents the new type of devices discussed in this paper.
 The transducer proposed in this paper consists of a pair of coupled optical ring Si$_3$N$_4$ cavities in a SiO$_2$ cladding, that serves as resonator for a high overtone acoustic resonance (HBAR) addressed by a stack of electrodes and piezoelectric material, for example AlN.
 The aforementioned device, illustrated in Fig. \ref{fig:HBAR_3D}, is the result of recent efforts on the combination of AlN technology with silicon nitride integrated photonics that have led to the successful demonstration of on-chip control over soliton microcombs \cite{liu2020monolithic}, and the realization of an integrated CMOS-compatible optical isolator \cite{tian2020hybrid}.

-The evanescent coupling between cavity modes of identical silicon nitride micro-rings leads to the formation of effective supermodes, with a splitting in the frequency domain that can be controlled with the device geometry.
-This optical modes splitting is chosen to be equal to the frequency of the microwave signal to convert.
-For transduction of microwave single photons, the symmetric supermode, which has a lower frequency than the asymmetric one, is pumped by an external laser and serves to convert photons between the piezoelectric and the unpopulated asymmetric supermode.
-By using rings with a small radius (circa 20 microns), the free spectral range of the optical cavity approaches 1THz, and thus guarantees that the device can operate in a small region of the optical spectrum containing only a pair of optical supermodes \cite{tikan2020emergent, zhang2019electronically}.
-Furthermore, silicon nitride waveguides with very high intrinsic quality factors ($Q > 20 \times 10^6$) have already been demonstrated \cite{liu2020high}.
+The evanescent coupling between cavity modes of identical silicon nitride micro-rings leads to the formation of effective supermodes, with a frequency splitting that can be controlled with the device geometry.
+This optical mode splitting is chosen to be equal to the frequency of the microwave signal to convert.
+The conversion proceeds by annihilating a pump photon and a microwave photon to create a photon in the other optical mode.
+Direct transduction of single microwave photons thus requires pumping the symmetric optical supermode, which has a lower frequency than the asymmetric one, with an external laser.
+This induces a direct coupling between the mechanical mode and the unpopulated asymmetric optical supermode.
+By using rings with a small radius (circa 20 microns), the free spectral range of the optical cavity approaches \SI{1}{\tera\hertz}, and thus guarantees that the device operates in a region of the optical spectrum containing only the pair of optical supermodes \cite{tikan2020emergent, zhang2019electronically}.
+Furthermore, silicon nitride waveguides with very high intrinsic quality factors ($Q > 30 \times 10^6$) have already been demonstrated \cite{liu2020high}.
 This constitutes an important advantage as a slow decay rate of the optical photons in the cavity lowers the input power threshold for optimal conversion.